gwenty/Tracer-user-testing/README.md

     Options that can be used with both methods:
 		*include-class* - Write the methods as: Class.method name.

-4. Run the compiled output example program, by pointing the classpath to the sootOutput folder.
+4. Run the compiled output example program like in step 2, but pointing the classpath to the sootOutput folder:

-	For example program 1,
+	For example program 1: \
 		Linux: java -cp ../sootOutput:.
 RunStationStatistics rstats2019.xyz \
 		Windows: java -cp "../sootOutput;."
 RunStationStatistics rstats2019.xyz

-	For example program 2, you need to modify the classpath to point to the new classes in sootOutput, but still run the command from the original program folder: \
+	For example program 2: \
 	    Linux : java -cp junit-platform-console-standalone-1.7.0.jar:.:../sootOutput:test-classes/ RunSomeTests \
 	    Windows: java -cp "junit-platform-console-standalone-1.7.0.jar;.;../sootOutput;test-classes/" RunSomeTests